.......... about You and Warwick’s Department of English and Comparative Literary Studies

 Writing with Sources: A Guide for Students, Gordon S. Harvey (Hackett)

-Most second- and third-year essays and exams are marked anonymously and moderated by an additional staff member, to ensure consistency and fairness in marking.
+First-year essays and exams are marked anonymously by your tutor.
+Most second- and third-year essays and exams are moderated by an additional staff member, to ensure consistency and fairness in marking.
 While your tutor will comment on your essay, she or he cannot change the mark after it has been confirmed.

-We want your stay here at Warwick to be intellectually productive, culturally enriching, and personally rewarding.
+We want your stay at Warwick to be intellectually productive, culturally enriching and personally rewarding.
 Spending time in a foreign country will inevitably confront you with unexpected situations.
 Don’t get over-stressed or hesitate to seek help.
 Most problems have easy solutions.
-Don’t suffer in silence.
+There is no need to suffer in silence – get in touch with your module tutor, with me, or with the Senior Tutor for the department (in 2021-22, this is Dr Elizabeth Barry).

-Lastly, life after Warwick: If you have questions about your marks or essays, please contact us.
-If you want to return here as an MA or Ph.D. student, please see our postgraduate webpages for application details.
+Lastly, life after Warwick: If you have questions about your marks or essays, please contact us; note that transcripts are generally not available until after the end of the academic year (in July).
+If you want to return here as an MA or Ph.D. student, please consult our postgraduate webpages for application details.